Triggered Board Reader: A Board Reader that only sends fragments upon request

 Explanation: EVB receives SeqId 1 from BR2 at tick 5, sends trigger message.
 BRs 1 and 3 send their SeqId 1 at tick 6.
 TBR1 sends its value from tick 2, TBR2 sends a null.
 EVB receives SeqId 2 from BR 3 at tick 13, TBR1 sends null in response to EVB trigger message, TBR2 sends value from tick 12 (value from tick 9 is discarded).
 Tick 20, everybody has current data, but tick 26, both TBRs send 0s.

-#1 Updated by Eric Flumerfelt over 4 years ago
+#1 Updated by Eric Flumerfelt about 6 years ago

 Trying to get ASCII timeline to display correctly...